freenet/web/hugo-site/content/news/small-world-networks.md

 {{< small-world-routing >}}

 Watch as messages navigate through the network using only local information.
 While this greedy routing strategy isn't guaranteed to find the mathematically shortest path, it demonstrates how local decisions can achieve remarkably efficient global routing - a key feature of small world networks.

+## Routing Performance

+The real power of small world networks becomes apparent when we compare their routing performance to random networks.
+In the visualization below, watch as both networks attempt to route messages between random pairs of nodes:

+{{< small-world-comparison >}}

+The small world network (left) consistently achieves higher routing success rates compared to the random network (right), even though both have the same number of connections.
+This is because the small world network's strategic mix of short and long-range connections creates natural routing pathways that span the entire network efficiently.

+A routing attempt is considered successful if it reaches its destination within 30 hops.
+Notice how the small world network's structured randomness leads to more reliable message delivery, while the purely random network often requires more hops or fails to find paths entirely.

 ## Network Scaling